UPPMAX/jobstats/README.md

 **Mode 1:**  `jobstats -p jobid1 jobid2 jobid3`

-Job numbers valid on the cluster.  `finishedjobinfo` is used to determine further information for each job.
+The job numbers valid on the cluster.  `finishedjobinfo` is used to determine further information for each job.
 This can be rather slow, so if multiple queries are expected it would be quicker to run `finishedjobinfo` yourself separately, see Mode 4 below.

 **Mode 2:**  `jobstats -p -n m15,m16 jobid`

-`finishedjobinfo` is *not* called and Uppmax's stored job statistics files are discovered directly.
+`finishedjobinfo` is *not* called and Uppmax's stored job statistics files for the cluster of interest are discovered directly.
 If you know which node(s) your job ran on or which nodes you are interested in, this will be much faster than Mode 1.

 **Mode 3:**  `jobstats -p -A project`